 “We were robbed,” Mladen Krstajic told Serbian reporters on Saturday, when asked about Brych’s decision.

 “I wouldn’t give him either a yellow or red card, I would send him to the Hague.
+Then they could put him on trial, like they did to us.”

 The now-defunct Hague-based International Criminal Tribunal for the former Yugoslavia was a UN body that prosecutes the perpetrators of war crimes committed during the wars in the former Yugoslavia.